nathtiekk/tp/docs/DeveloperGuide.md

 **MSS**

-1. Insurance Agent requests to list clients.
+1. Insurance Agent types the command to list clients.
 1. System displays all stored clients in alphabetical order.

     Use case ends.